The Falklands: Once a Warzone, Now a Piece of Paradise

 In saying that, life on The Falkland Islands is pretty good!
 There is virtually no unemployment and medical care and education (to university level) is free.
 Students must travel abroad to study at university but a high proportion of them return afterward.
 It’s a quiet life in The Falklands with no nightclubs or frantic hubbub of large cities.
 In fact, it’s actually very similar to village life in the UK with a few local pubs, a sociable community and everyone going about their business.

-Sheep-farming used to be the main source of income, however in recent years tourism has increased greatly and The Falkland Islands are often included in travel itineraries en route to Antarctica including Silversea cruises.
+Sheep-farming used to be the main source of income, however in recent years tourism has increased greatly and The Falkland Islands are often included in travel itineraries en route to Antarctica including Ponant and Silversea cruises.
 This is a unique spot in the world, combining a touch of Britain with a smidgeon of Antarctica and is well worth a visit!